 3. BBQ in Alabama – Pulled pork and ribs

-While I’m not normally a huge meat eater, I enjoyed smoky, tender pulled pork in a few different dishes while I was in Alabama and the BBQ experience is definitely one you should try as you travel through the Deep South.
+While I’m not normally a huge meat eater, I enjoyed smoky, tender pulled pork in a few different dishes while I was in Alabama.
+The BBQ experience is definitely one you should try as you travel through the Deep South.

 Where I tried BBQ in Alabama;

-Montgomery – Dreamland BBQ – Dreamland is a small chain of BBQ restaurants that started in Tuscaloosa Alabama and now has branches throughout the state, so it’s a great place to experience BBQ Alabama style.
+Montgomery – Dreamland BBQ – Dreamland is a small chain of BBQ restaurants that started in Tuscaloosa Alabama.
+Now there are branches throughout the state, so it’s a great place to experience BBQ Alabama style.
 I squeezed in at the bar on a Sunday lunchtime in Montgomery, among the families tucking into their smoked pork ribs, which Dreamland is best known for.

 My choice was a lighter dish of Smokehouse Cobb salad, which still came with a generous portion of mouthwatering shredded BBQ pork on top| 12 West Jefferson Street, Montgomery